Board Members and Biographies

 Ms Darina Kneafsey has 25 years’ experience in senior leadership positions within international companies including Digital Equipment and Intel.
 She held the position of Chief Operating Officer at Trinity College Dublin for a number of years.
 Darina also works with a number of both start-ups and established organisations across several sectors and technologies.
 She is a chartered Engineer with an Engineering degree from University College Dublin, a post graduate Diploma in System Analysis from NUI Galway.
 Darina holds a MBA from Trinity College Dublin.

-Previously he was ‘Entrepreneur in Residence’ at Xerox Venture Lab working across Xerox’s international research centers, including PARC.
-Primarily focused on commercialising Xerox’s IP and supporting and advising portfolio companies, while also working closely with colleagues to evaluate new investment opportunities.
+Pól was previously Co-Chair of the Irish International Business Network (IIBN) and Deputy Chair of the International Advisory Board at the University of Bradford Faculty of Management and Law.
+Earlier he was ‘Entrepreneur in Residence’ at Xerox Venture Lab working across Xerox’s Research in PARC, Grenoble (France) and Cambridge (Britain).
+Primarily focused on commercialising Xerox’s IP, supporting and advising portfolio companies while also working closely with colleagues to evaluate new investment opportunities.

-Members are appointed by the Government in accordance with S. 3 & 4 of the Schedule to the HEA Act, 1971.
+Members are appointed by the Minister for Further Education, Research, Innovation and Science in accordance with Section 16 of the HEA Act 2022.

 Framework for a Code of Business Conduct